buildbot/buildbot/master/docs/developer/master-worker.rst

 rmdir
 .....

-This command will remove a directory or file on the slave.
+This command will remove a directory or file on the worker.
 It takes the following arguments:

 ``dir``